winglang/wing/README.md

 Existing languages are unable to express the distributed and infrastructure-heavy nature of cloud applications, which are fundamentally different from applications that run on a single machine.
 They are distributed systems which rely on cloud infrastructure to achieve their goals.
-The primary motivation for a new langugae is to allow developers to express both cloud infrastructure *and* application through a unified programming model.
+The primary motivation for a new language is to allow developers to express both cloud infrastructure *and* application logic through a unified programming model.

 To allow Winglang code to express both infrastructure and application, the language introduces the concept of *execution phases*.
 The "preflight" phase is where you define your cloud infrastructure and the "inflight" phase is where you define your application logic.